le717/CRTC/README.md

 and we were tired of it.
 We finally determined I should write a program to do this for us.
 Thus **CRTC** was born.

-In the third week of October 2013, I began rewriting **CRTC** in HTML/JavaScript form as an experiment and learning project on how to create websites.
+On October 18, 2013, I began rewriting **CRTC** in HTML5/JavaScript form as an experiment and learning project on how to create websites.
+It is hosted using [GitHub Pages](https://pages.github.com) and can be accessed at [http://le717.github.io/CRTC](http://le717.github.io/CRTC).

-_Coming Soon._

 How It Works
 ------------